 By using strong scented herbs like oregano, parsley, chives, you can help deter pests from your crops.
 This helps to increase your yields because of reduced pest damage.
 Those aromatic herbs also make home-cooked dishes shine with a greater depth of flavor.

 Companion Planting Herbs & Flowers help to attract predatory insects to eat the bad bugs in your garden too.

-They also add a lot of beauty to your garden, help the bees and children enjoy picking them.
-The flowers attract pollinators which are so important to support (more tips on attracting pollinators here).
+They also add a lot of beauty to your garden and help the bees

 Here are some favorite Companion Planting Herbs & Flowers